barbara-abreu/Random_things/README.md

-# Assorted_thingies
+# Random things
-Just small scripts I sometimes do, along with some scripts I make at my work.
+Just small scripts I sometimes do, along with some scripts I make at my work and other stuff.

 ### My CV in LATEX